-You must pay suppliers on time, especially small businesses (that employ fewer than 20 people).
+You should always pay suppliers on time, especially small businesses (that employ fewer than 20 people).

-You should pay any invoices under $10,000 as soon as possible using a PCard or electronic funds transfer.
+For invoices under $10,000, you should pay as soon as possible using a PCard or electronic funds transfer.

 You must pay invoices over $10,000 and under $1 million from registered small businesses (less than 20 employees) within 5 business days of receiving a correctly rendered invoice, unless an existing contract or standing offer says something different.

 For construction contracts, you must: